-Eric Soares is co-founder of and commander in the Tsunami Rangers ocean adventure kayak team, known for exploring surf zones, rock gardens, and sea caves on the exposed Pacific Northwest Coast.
-The Tsunami Rangers started in 1985 and sponsored the infamous Sea Gypsy Race at Miramar Beach for 20 years.
+Eric Soares was co-founder and Commander of the Tsunami Rangers ocean adventure kayak team, known for exploring surf zones, rock gardens, and sea caves on the exposed Pacific Northwest Coast.
+The Tsunami Rangers started in 1985 and sponsored the infamous Sea Gypsy Extreme Sea Kayaking Race for 30 years.
 Eric was the instigator and organizer of the race.

-Eric has written over 50 articles on kayaking, including seminal works on kayak surfing, rock garden techniques, rough water night paddling, and sea caving.
+Eric wrote over 50 articles on kayaking, including seminal works on kayak surfing, rock garden techniques, rough water night paddling, and sea caving.
 Eric developed Hand Signals for Sea Kayakers, used by thousands of paddlers around the world, and the Sea Conditions Rating System, based on the River Rating System.
 Commander Soares coauthored EXTREME SEA KAYAKING with Michael Powers, published in 1999.
-Soares’ most recent publication is a book of sea kayaking tales called CONFESSIONS OF A WAVE WARRIOR, published in 2010.
 Soares also wrote The Tao of Sea Kayaking, published in WAVELENGTH magazine in Summer, 2009.
+Soares’ book of sea kayaking tales called CONFESSIONS OF A WAVE WARRIOR, was published in 2010.

-Commander Soares, along with fellow Tsunami Rangers, has been featured on several TV shows and networks, including National Geographic Explorer, Outdoor Life Network, MTV, the Discovery Channel, and most recently, the History Channel.
+Commander Soares, along with fellow Tsunami Rangers, was featured on several TV shows and networks, including National Geographic Explorer, Outdoor Life Network, MTV, the Discovery Channel, and most recently, the History Channel.

-Eric offers clinics on HOW TO PADDLE THE EXPOSED COAST to experienced kayakers.
-Eric and the Rangers give slide shows and talks at sea kayaking symposia throughout the U.S. In September 2008, Soares presented the multimedia slide show TSUNAMI RANGER SEA TALES at the West Coast Sea Kayaking Symposium in Port Townsend, Washington, and presented it again in Auckland, New Zealand in 2010.
-Soares and Captain Jim Kakuk are currently writing a book on advanced sea kayaking skills called THE TSUNAMI RANGERS HANDBOOK.
-When not kayaking, Soares is a mild-mannered, retired marketing professor from California State University and enjoys swimming and practicing jujitsu, tai chi, and other martial arts.
+For experienced kayakers, Eric taught classes on HOW TO PADDLE THE EXPOSED COAST.
+Eric and the Rangers gave slide shows and talks at sea kayaking symposia throughout the U.S. In September 2008, Soares presented the multimedia slide show TSUNAMI RANGER SEA TALES at the West Coast Sea Kayaking Symposium in Port Townsend, Washington, and presented it again in Auckland, New Zealand in 2010.
+A retired marketing professor from California State University, Soares enjoyed swimming and practicing jujitsu, tai chi, and other martial arts.